 - Drain over a deep bowl at room temperature, about 10-15 minutes for light and fluffy ricotta.
 For drier ricotta, strain longer.
 The desired consistency is ultimately up to you.

-Did you try this recipe?
-Weβd love for you to rate it below under βrate this recipeβ or in the comment section below.
+Did you try any recipe?
+Weβd love for you to rate it below under βrate this recipeβ or in the comment section.
 Thanks!

 So easy! thanks